-\paragraph{Quality Control} To ensure annotation quality, we conduct initial training sessions and a pilot study among the annotators.
-We exclude dialogues in which the three annotators' \textsc{Highly~Likely} labels had no overlap (i.e., mutually exclusive), as such cases indicate low reliability.
-This results in a total of 1,147 dialogues (580 English, 567 Korean), deleting 13.2\% samples from initial dataset.
-Table~\ref{tab:basic-stats} shows the statistics of our final dataset.
+\paragraph{Quality Control} To ensure annotation quality, we run training sessions and a pilot study.
+We exclude dialogues where the three annotators’ \textsc{Highly~Likely} labels have no overlap (i.e., are mutually exclusive), indicating low reliability.
+This yields 1,147 dialogues (580 English; 567 Korean), removing 13.2\% of the initial dataset.
+We report agreement separately by annotation type in Appendix~\ref{appendix:Human Annotation}.